jenkinsci/zscan-upload-plugin/README.md

 # zscan-upload

 Jenkins plugin to upload builds to zScan for analysis.

-zScan is part of the [Zimperium MAPS](https://www.zimperium.com/mobile-app-protection/) Siute.
+zScan is part of the [Zimperium MAPS](https://www.zimperium.com/mobile-app-protection/) Suite.
 The suite provides mobile app teams with centralized threat visibility and comprehensive in-app protection from development through runtime.
 It combines both inside-out and outside-in security approaches to help organizations build compliant, secure, and resilient mobile apps.
 Using this plugin to integrate zScan into CI/CD pipelines allows mobile application development teams to detect vulnerabilities earlier in the development lifecycle.

 ## Pre-requisites